Tuwaiq-SE-Riyadh/W07D02-Spring-TodoList-Lab/Readme.md

-* Create controller class and define the four routes:
+* Create controller class and define the four requests:

     * Get: to get all todos
     * Post: add new todo